nuitrcs/vim_workshop/VimTutor.md

 cursor location.

-**Example III:** Now we have to marks "a" and "c", it will be useful to know how to review current marks.
+**Example VIII:** Now we have to marks "a" and "c", it will be useful to know how to review current marks.
 - Hit ESC, type `:` to switch to command-line mode
 - Type `marks` while in command-line mode and hit enter/return.
 This will